 The USDA’s Single Family Housing Guaranteed Loan Program, which just recently celebrated its 25th anniversary, provides affordable mortgage financing for borrowers in rural areas throughout the United States.

 Since the program was launched in 1991, some 1.5 million residents in rural areas have used an USDA loan to purchase a home, with more than 134,000 utilizing one in 2015 alone.

-At first glance, a USDA loan (also known as a rural development loan or an RD loan) might not seem like the right fit for you, but the program actually has fairly high income limits and the “rural” areas are often not as far out of town as you may think.
+At first glance, a USDA loan (also known as a rural development loan or an RD loan) might not seem like the right fit for you and your real estate needs, but the program actually has fairly high income limits and the “rural” areas are often not as far out of town as you may think.

 So if you feel you might have trouble coming up with a down payment, or simply want to explore all your loan options, be sure to check to see if the property you’re interested in buying is in one of these rural areas.